This week of Veterans Day, we gratefully remember America’s soldiers, those who continue to heroically serve for our safety and freedom.

 While some parents can choose to allocate their child’s public education funds to other education options, most of our soldiers cannot.

-Today, as we celebrate the beautiful gift of freedom secured for us by our brave men and women in uniform, let’s also pursue freedom for their children’s futures by providing better options for our military families.
+This, as we celebrate the beautiful gift of freedom secured for us by our brave men and women in uniform, let’s also pursue freedom for their children’s futures by providing better options for our military families.